 - go to therapy and receive credit for attendance,

 The list is daunting, and accomplishing even one of the tasks seems impossible.

-Vigil and Blalock led ABA staffers who role-played the kind of professionals encountered by homeless youth.
+Virgil and Blalock led ABA staffers who role-played the kind of professionals encountered by homeless youth.

 Each meeting with an adult is confusing, contradictory, sometimes dismissive and rarely simple and satisfying.
 A teacher might demand an assignment be completed for credit but doesn’t explain it; a social worker might rush through an interview because she has so many clients to see; and a therapist might seem to just give you a signoff without providing any guidance.

 If the youth is unlucky enough to be sent to juvenile hall, he might meet other young people hung up in the system who can offer friendship and advice, but he will also likely face another array of mystifying rules, regulations and unhelpful adults.